-What is employee turnover?
+What is staff turnover?

 Simply put, employee turnover is the number of employees who leave and start working in a business within a given time.
 The most widely used calculation is for employee turnover in a year, but it can also be calculated monthly.

-We’re going to work figures out for monthly turnover.
+We’re going to work figures out for monthly employee turnover.
 The same calculations work for annual stats, and we'll do that below.

 Step 1.
 First, workout the average number of staff (A) you have in your business in the given month.
 You do this by adding the staff members at the beginning of month (B), to the staff members at the end of the month (E), then dividing the figure by 2.